-The latest wireless digital network technology, 5G, is promised to provide stronger internet access for mobile phones.
+The latest wireless digital network technology, 5G, is promised to provide stronger internet access for mobile phones and improve your mobile signal.
 But, some health experts believe that it’s harmful to human health.
 A new Food and Drug Administration (FDA) review of the scientific data finally breaks it down.

 What Is 5G?

 A recent piece in the New York Times describes two different types of 5G.
 One it terms the “much-hyped, ultrafast variant of 5G is known as ‘millimeter wave,’” is super fast, but its signals can only travel short distances.
 It also has difficulty penetrating walls and buildings, making it only truly efficient outdoors.
 So carriers are only deploying this version in large outdoor spaces, like stadiums.